Info for meeting planners

 How to Introduce Graeme

 - Our next speaker is an expert on the future of work.
 As a best selling author, internationally recognised futurist and expert speaker, he has helped companies around the world to understand the forces that will shape the world in the next decade.
 His academic credentials include five degrees with a Doctorate in Business Administration and a Masters in Sociology.
-He also lectures part-time at four top universities, including the London Business School and Duke.
+He also lectures part-time at four top universities, including the London Business School and Duke; and is the only speaker in the world to be admitted to two different speakers halls of fames.
 Yet, his experience is rooted in practical business.
 He has worked for KPMG and in the charity sector, and his client list includes some of the world’s most recognisable brands.
 He is an entrepreneur, having successfully been involved in building an IT start-up and selling it before the dot com crash, and now is one of the founding partners of a global consulting firm, TomorrowToday.

 He is the author of four best-selling books, writes regularly for many magazines and journals, and speaks to nearly 100,000 people in over 20 countries around the world every year.